The US Military: Where Men are Men, or Women, or Vice Versa

 This is the first time in Ford’s history that all the deck department Sailors assigned to bridge watch teams have been female.
 The nine female Sailors included on these landmark teams have dubbed themselves as the “Iron Nine.”

 None of this is to question the inherent value of both men and women.
 The problem comes when society — and then the military — starts to equate having equal value with being the same.
 There is nothing wrong with being different; there is also nothing wrong with treating different things differently.
 Something as basic as physical fitness scores being different based on gender acknowledges that natural difference — and few who advocate for “equality” are calling for the military to make men and women pass the same physical fitness test.
 In fact, the relatively new Army Combat Fitness Test is gender neutral — leading some to question whether it is may hinder the careers of women in the Army, because women are allegedly failing the test at a higher rate than men.
 The Army is now considering changing how the numbers are presented to make it more “fair” for women.
 Because, according to the Army, women and men have “physiological differences.”
 You think?
+(Update: Capt.
+Kristen Griest, one of the first women to become an infantry officer said lowering standards for women would “put the mission at risk.”)

 The ACFT is only the most recent example of the US military stumbling over itself trying to promote “sameness” while acknowledging differences.